chandra-rao-ntk/test/README.md

 #!/usr/bin/env python3
-# Read-only, parallel, DG-scoped PAN workflow with logs & stitched report
+# Read-only, parallel, all-firewalls PAN workflow with DG star + stitched report
+# Legend: in the per-firewall table, a "★" before the firewall name means:
+#         "This firewall's device-group has rules that reference the IP's address object(s)."

 import os
 import logging